jordimarimon/scss-to-tailwindcss/README.md

 ```

-The above SCSS file will be converted to:
+The above SASS file will be translated to:

 ```
 {

-  // ...
-  // ... default configuration that you haven't override ...
-  // ...

   screens: {
     xs: '30em',
     sm: '40em',